l-lattermann/Cloud-programming-static-website/README.md

 # IU - Cloud programming project
 This is a litte project written in Terraform, that deployes an AWS S3-Bucket with a AWS Cloudfront distribution and host a html template in the bucket.
 It can easily be used to host a more complex static website.

+#### If you want to use your own website:
+Paste it into the "website" folder.
+Make sure that you include all the file extentions used in your project in the lookup table in the "mime_type.tf" file.
+Otherwise you might run into issues displaying the content correctly.

 ## Usage

 **Make sure to download and install [Terraform](https://developer.hashicorp.com/terraform/downloads)**